eduardvercaemer/booter/MEM.md

 After this, the startup code at `entry.s` initializes the environment for our kernel real mode phase, including setting up the stack.
-Once this is done, can work in real mode with our code from files `16*.c`.
+Once this is done, we can work in real mode with our code from files `16*.c`.

 After all work is done, we enter protected mode and set the code and